-An examination of data and theories relating to the psychology of adolescent development.
-Major topics include age changes in physical development, cognition, personality and social relations; influence of families, peers, schools, community and media; pathologies of adolescence and methods of intervention.
+An examination of data and theories relating to the psychology of adult development and aging.
+Major topics include biological and psychological theories of aging; age changes in physical development, cognition, personality and social relations; pathologies of old age and methods of intervention.